Exchange and exclusion in the non-abelian anyon gas: Introduction

 \subsection{Main new results}

-In this work we give, to our knowledge, a first mathematically rigorous study of the ground-state properties of the ideal \emph{non}-abelian many-anyon gas, taking $N \to \infty$.
-Two-particle energies, second virial coefficients and other pairwise statistics-dependent properties have been investigated in the past for certain non-abelian models, notably \cite{Verlinde-91,LeeOh-94} as well as \cite{ManTroMus-13a,ManTroMus-13b} for non-abelian Chern-Simons (NACS) particles, and these could be argued to be dominant for the dilute gas.
+In this work we initiate a mathematically rigorous study of the ground-state properties of the ideal \emph{non}-abelian many-anyon gas, taking $N \to \infty$.
+Note that two-particle energies, second virial coefficients, and other pairwise statistics-dependent properties have already been investigated in the past for certain non-abelian models, notably \cite{Verlinde-91,LeeOh-94} as well as \cite{ManTroMus-13a,ManTroMus-13b} for non-abelian Chern-Simons (NACS) particles, and these could be argued to be dominant for the \emph{dilute} gas.

 After dealing with the basic tasks of defining an $N$-anyon model in sufficient generality, its kinetic energy operator and ground-state energy, the main aim is to find a non-abelian equivalent of the statistical repulsion to generalize the above results for abelian anyons.
-Again we choose to take the route via a pairwise Poincar\'e inequality and a many-anyon Hardy inequality, however this requires first to define and compute for an arbitrary sequence of anyon models $\rho_N\colon B_N \to \sU(\cF_N)$ two-anyon \keyword{exchange operators} $U_p$, which are the unitary matrices in \eqref{eq:exchange-op} given that $p$ other anyons are encircled in the exchange of two anyons.
+Again, we choose to take the route via a pairwise Poincar\'e inequality and a many-anyon Hardy inequality, however this requires first to define and compute for an arbitrary sequence of anyon models $\rho_N\colon B_N \to \sU(\cF_N)$ the two-anyon \keyword{exchange operators} $U_p$, which are the unitary matrices in \eqref{eq:exchange-op} given that $p$ other anyons are encircled in the exchange of two anyons.
 It is a consequence of the uncertainty principle that $U_0 \sim \rho_N(\sigma_j)$ does not suffice.

 Our first main observation, Theorem~\ref{thm:gen-exchange}, concerns the reduction of $U_p$ in any algebraic anyon model to an exchange involving only three objects, thus giving a recipe on how to compute it in general.
-We illustrate this by computing explicit exchange operators $U_p$ and phases (eigenvalues $e^{i\beta\pi}$) for a few models of special interest, including Fibonacci and Ising models as well as the simplest non-trivial Burau model (which is not of the same algebraic type).
-The resulting data of interest concerning the exchange properties of the model are summarized by the \keyword{exchange parameters} for $p$ \emph{enclosed} particles
+We illustrate this by computing explicit exchange operators $U_p$ and phases (eigenvalues $e^{i\beta\pi}$) for a few models of special interest, including Fibonacci and Ising models, as well as the simplest non-trivial Burau model (which is not of the same algebraic type).
+The resulting data of interest concerning the exchange properties of the model are summarized by the \keyword{exchange parameters} for $p$ \emph{enclosed} particles: